-In this specialized extension of Biology I, related sciences are presented in a more detailed manner.
+In this specialized extension of Biology I, related topics are presented in a more detailed manner.
 Specific independent projects are assigned in the laboratory.
-First semester includes the organization of life, levels of life, molecular biology, plant biology and evolution.
-Second semester includes a detailed study of animals, population biology and ecology, field work, and advanced dissections.
+First semester may include the organization of life, levels of life, molecular biology, plant biology and evolution.
+Second semester may include a detailed study of animals, population biology and ecology, field work, and advanced dissections.
 This course can be taken for concurrent credit through Highland.

-CHEMISTRY I 10,11,12 2
+CHEMISTRY I 10,11,12 2 semesters

-semesters